-The University of Michigan-Flint is collaborating with Byron Area Schools, Clio Area Schools (Clio and Lakeville), Clarkston Community Schools (Clarkston, Brandon and Holly), Fenton Area Schools (Fenton, Lake Fenton and Linden), Lapeer Community Schools, Lapeer Education and Technology Center (Almont, Dryden, Imlay, Lapeer, North Branch), Livingston County Schools (Brighton, Hartland, Howell, Fowlerville and Pinckney), Powers Catholic High School, and the Western Genesee Consortium (Carman-Ainsworth, Flushing, Swartz Creek and Montrose), to offer the Dual Enrollment Educational Partnerships (DEEP) Program.
+The University of Michigan-Flint is collaborating with Byron Area Schools, Clio Area Schools (Clio and Lakeville), Clarkston Community Schools (Clarkston, Brandon, and Holly), Fenton Area Schools (Fenton, Lake Fenton, and Linden), Lapeer Education & Technology Center (Almont, Dryden, Imlay, Lapeer, and North Branch), Livingston County Schools (Brighton, Hartland, Howell, Fowlerville, and Pinckney), Powers Catholic High School, and the Western Genesee Consortium (Carman-Ainsworth, Flushing, Swartz Creek, and Montrose), to offer the Dual Enrollment Educational Partnerships (DEEP) Program.

 The DEEP initiative allows motivated students to earn college credit by taking accredited courses taught by UM-Flint faculty.
 DEEP will do exactly what its name implies: deepen the students’ knowledge and understanding of course material, while providing in-depth college courses that will prepare them for college and university academic expectations.

 DEEP courses are taught on a Monday/Wednesday or Tuesday/Thursday schedule each week.
 DEEP courses are taught during the regular high school academic day, providing students with time to participate in additional classes and after-school activities.
 DEEP courses generally follow the UM-Flint academic calendar.
 However, UM-Flint faculty will accommodate each high school’s Spring Break.

 Selected high-ability, highly motivated students will be eligible to enroll in the DEEP program.
 A selection process and criteria will be developed by the school district in cooperation with UM-Flint.

 UM-Flint has established the following general expectations for DEEP program enrollees: